Wave Function Collapse and the No-Superluminal-Signaling Principle: Introduction

 \section{Introduction}

-The projection postulate is the essential link connecting quantum theory to experiment, but it is often regarded as more of an embarrassment than a key physical principle.
-For example, few people who are active in quantum foundations and quantum information believe that projection is a real physical effect.
-Two recent surveys of foundational attitudes among researchers found that only 9 per cent and 16 per cent of those questioned believe in objective collapse\cite{Attitudes,Attitudes_2}.
-The corresponding fractions for belief in physical action-at-a-distance, which is implied by objective collapse, were 12 per cent and 18 per cent.
-This general view stems from the fact that projection is both nonlocal and nondeterministic, and these properties make it very difficult to see how projection effects could be embedded in a relativistic spacetime structure.

-Despite this skepticism, questions about the status of the projection postulate and the reality of the wave function must be addressed by any attempt to understand the fundamental nature of quantum theory.
-Does the wave function represent a genuine physical entity, and can it be truncated by the interactions that constitute measurements?
-Discussions about foundational issues often ignore the fact that the question of whether such changes occur is, at least in principle, subject to experiment.

-The clear inconsistency between the \textit{experimental predictions} of projection versus linear evolution was emphasized by Bell\cite{Bell_CH}.
-To evaluate the relationship between wave function collapse and decoherence in the Coleman-Hepp model\cite{Hepp} he constructed observables to demonstrate the persistence of superposition effects to any level of complexity: \begin{quotation} ``So long as nothing, in principle, forbids the consideration of such arbitrarily complicated observables, it is not permitted to speak of wave packet reduction.
+Is wave function collapse a \textit{physical} occurrence?
+Discussions about foundational issues often ignore the fact that this is an empirical question.
+The clear inconsistency between the experimental predictions of projection and those of linear evolution was emphasized by Bell\cite{Bell_CH}.
+Using the Coleman-Hepp model\cite{Hepp} he constructed complex observables to illustrate the difference between the effects of collapse and the persistence of superposition: \begin{quotation} ``So long as nothing, in principle, forbids the consideration of such arbitrarily complicated observables, it is not permitted to speak of wave packet reduction.
 While for any given observable one can find a time for which the unwanted interference is as small as you like, for any given time one can find an observable for which it is as big as you do \textit{not} like.''\end{quotation}